-The film grossed $65 million at the box office and received overwhelmingly positive reviews.
+The film received positive reviews from critics and grossed $65.8 million at the box office against a $13 million budget.
 It was nominated for seven Oscars at the 66th Academy Awards, including Best Actor (Daniel Day-Lewis), Best Supporting Actor (Pete Postlethwaite), Best Supporting Actress (Emma Thompson), Best Director, and Best Picture.

-Gerry maintains his innocence, but signs a confession after the police threaten to kill his father, who is later arrested along with other members of the Conlon family, later dubbed the Maguire Seven.
-At his trial, although Gerry's defence points out numerous inconsistencies in the police investigation, he, along with the rest of the Guildford Four, is sentenced to life imprisonment.
+Gerry is later arrested in Belfast by the British Army and Royal Ulster Constabulary and charged with terrorism.
+He is flown to England and incarcerated with his friend Paul and two others.
+The so-called Guildford Four are tortured by police as part of their interrogation.
+Gerry makes a forced confession after police threaten to kill his father, who is arrested with other members of the Conlon family, later dubbed the Maguire Seven.
+Gerry's defence points out numerous inconsistencies in the police investigation at trial but the Guildford Four and Maguire Seven are all sentenced to life imprisonment.

-Though Gerry warms to Joe, his opinion changes when Joe sets a hated prison guard on fire during a riot.
-Giuseppe later dies in custody, leaving Gerry to take over his father's campaign for justice.
+Gerry and Giuseppe are informed by fellow inmate Joe McAndrew that he admitted to police he committed the bombing, but the police withheld the confession to save face.
+Initially warm to Joe, Gerry's opinion changes when Joe sets a hated prison guard on fire during a riot.
+After Giuseppe dies in custody from tuberculosis, Gerry takes over his father's campaign for justice.

-Giuseppe's lawyer Gareth Peirce, who had been investigating the case on Giuseppe's behalf, discovers vital evidence related to Gerry's original alibi with a note attached that reads: "Not to be shown to the defence."
-Through a statement made by Charlie Burke, at a court appeal, it totally exonerates Gerry and the rest.
+Giuseppe's lawyer Gareth Peirce discovers vital evidence related to Gerry's original alibi with a note attached that reads: "Not to be shown to the defence."
+A statement made by Charlie Burke at a court appeal exonerates Gerry and the other wrongfully convicted defendants.

 Cast- Daniel Day-Lewis as Gerard Patrick "Gerry" Conlon